GarimaSharma1811/Heart-Sound-Disease-Detection-Platform/README.md

 ## Overview

-Heart Sound Disease Detection Platform is a full-stack AI-powered web application developed to assist in the analysis of heart sound recordings.
+The Heart Sound Disease Detection Platform is a full-stack AI-powered web application developed to assist in the analysis of heart sound recordings.

-Users can securely upload heart sound recordings (.wav), obtain automated predictions from a trained XGBoost model, visualize important signal representations, maintain prediction history, and generate professional PDF medical reports.
+Users can securely upload heart sound recordings (.wav), obtain automated predictions using a trained XGBoost model, visualize heart sound signal representations, maintain prediction history, and generate professional PDF medical reports.

 ---